-In 2016, WWU established The Ray Wolpow Institute for the Study of the Holocaust, Genocide, and Crimes Against Humanity to honor and continue the work of Prof. Emeritus Ray Wolpow.
+In 2016, WWU established the RWI to honor and continue the work of Prof. Emeritus Ray Wolpow.

 In May 2014, members of the campus community started discussing how the NWCHGEE could continue and expand its work and how other departments and colleges could aid in furthering the center’s mission and visibility on-and off-campus.

-The creation of a university-wide institute came after a two-year faculty driven process that involved staff, faculty, and administrative colleagues from across campus.
+The creation of a university-wide institute came after a two-year faculty-driven process that involved staff, faculty, and administrative colleagues from across campus.
 The final proposal was submitted to the Provost’s Office in March 2016 by Babafemi Akinrinade, Sandra Alfers, Jeanne Armstrong, Amanda Eurich, Margaret Fast, Petra Fiero, Kristen French, Steven Garfinkle, Mark Greenberg, Vicki Hamblin, Kevin Leonard, LeaAnn Martin, Ed Mathieu, Sebastian Mendes, Paqui Paredes, Cornelius Partsch, Francisco Rios, Kathleen Young, Sheila Webb, Ray Wolpow, and Angela Vandenhaak, with support from acclaimed scholars and community members, internal units as well as external non-profit and government organizations, such as the Portuguese Consulate in San Francisco and the German Honorary Consulate in Seattle.

 The Ray Wolpow Institute will support, expand, and carry forward the NWCHGEE’s mission, which is central to the university’s commitment to being an international leader in active learning, critical thinking, and societal problem-solving.
 This is particularly important as the university continues to grow and build its reputation as a premier undergraduate institution strongly rooted in the liberal arts tradition.